Skip to main content

 The security considerations described in [RFC5440], [RFC8231],

-Note that this specification introduces possibility to compute paths
+Note that this specification introduces the possibility of computing

-by PCE based on Flexible Algorithm related topology attributes and
+paths by PCE based on Flexible Algorithm related topology attributes

-based on metric type and constraints from FAD.
+and based on the metric type and constraints from FAD.
 This creates

-additional vulnerabilities, which are already described for path
+additional vulnerabilities, which are already described for the path

 computation done by IGP like those described in Security